 At our Zoom October 2020 meeting our speaker was Mary Storrie from the Rosie – May Foundation.
 Mary told us about the history of the foundation and the work they are doing with girls and women in Sri Lanka.
 The next morning we learnt that Mary was the East Midlands nominee for the Pride of Britain award; a very inspiring woman and Si Derby hope to help with fundraising for the pink tuk tuks which the Foundation buy and renovate and then they train sri lankan women to drive the pink tuk tuks.

 Due to Coronavirus our meetings are currently being held via Zoom.
-Our next meeting is on Thursday 5th November.
-Ed Lyons from the Red Cross will be speaking on trafficking.
+Our next meeting is on Thursday 7th January 2021 at 7pm.

 On June 6th for the first time in three months and socially distanced a small group of us got together for a walk to celebrate World Environment Day and to raise funds for Chora Chori.